 Pretty impressive if you ask me.

-Getting There: You can either drive and park at Exit Glacier Car Park or take the Exit Glacier Shuttle that costs $10 return with a few different times to choose from.
+Getting There: To reach the beginning of the Harding Icefield trail. you can either drive and park at Exit Glacier Car Park or take the Exit Glacier Shuttle that costs $10 return with a few different times to choose from.

-Difficulty: If you aren’t much of a hiker then I would rate this trail as difficult.
+Difficulty: If you aren’t much of a hiker then I would rate the Harding Icefield trail as difficult.
 It was easier than I thought it would be but it still involved a 6.5km slog of reasonably steep uphill hiking.
 And then you have to go back down.
 My thighs burned a bit the next day.